Eduard Fernández

-Eduard Fernández Serrano (born 25 August 1964) is a Spanish screen and stage actor.
-He is the recipient of numerous accolades, including three Goya Awards and four Gaudí Awards.
+Eduard Fernández Serrano (born 25 August 1964) is a Spanish screen and stage actor from Catalonia.
+He is the recipient of numerous accolades, including four Goya Awards.

-Biography
+Life and career

 Eduard Fernández was born in Barcelona on 25 August 1964.
 He trained as a mime artist at the Barcelona's Institut del Teatre, and did street performances as such.
 He had a 25-year relationship with writer Esmeralda Berbel, with whom he had one daughter, Greta, who is also an actress.

 Following a theatre (he was a member of Els Joglars) and television career, he made his feature film debut at age 30, in 1994 film Souvenir.
 His breakthrough film role in 1999 thriller Washington Wolves earned him a nomination to the Goya Award for Best New Actor.